bobvandevijver/latex-bundle/Resources/doc/documentation.md

 * LatexNotImplementedException: Currently not used, but meant to signal not implemented behaviour
 * LatexParseException: Thrown when the compilation of the tex file to pdf fails.

 The last exception also includes a backtrace in it message which can be used to find the exact point of failure in the tex file.
+It includes a filtered log and tex file which can be used when required.

 ## Character escaping
 ---------------------------